William Vickers manuscript: The tunes

-Although many tunes are local to the North East of England, many others are from Scotland, southern England, Ireland and even France and Germany, revealing the very extensive and varied repertoire of local musicians at that time.
-Again, many of the tunes go back a century and more to sources such as Playford, while many others were contemporary, for instance 'Tristram Shandy' is named after the novel whose first volumes were published just a decade before.
+Although many tunes are local to the North East of England, many others are from Scotland, Southern England, Ireland and even France and Germany, revealing the extensive and varied repertoire of local musicians at that time.
+Many of the tunes go back a century and more to sources such as John Playford's The Dancing Master, while others were contemporary, for instance "Tristram Shandy" is named after the novel whose first volumes were published a decade before.
 There is a wide spread of tune types - FARNE lists 53 9/8 jigs, 192 6/8 jigs, 251 reels, 20 triple-time hornpipes, 32 common-time hornpipes, and 17 cotillons.

 The collection includes many tunes not known elsewhere, while many tunes still current today make their first known appearance in it, including 'The College Hornpipe', 'The Irish Washerwoman' and 'Soldier's Joy'.
-Frustratingly, one of the 31 missing pages included the first known reference to 'The Morpeth Rant', a characteristic local dance tune.
+One of the 31 missing pages included the first known reference to 'The Morpeth Rant', a characteristic local dance tune.